derek-cook/bitchat-platforms/README.md

 ## PWA (progressive web app)
-Honestly this one is impractical so far due to browser security limitations.
+This one is impractical so far due to browser security limitations.

 What works ✅
 * After a browser prompt to connect, you can send a message to one device at a time.

 What doesn't work yet ⚠️
 * pretty much everything else

 Considerations
-* Service workers don't have access to the bluetooth api.
+* Browser apps can only act as clients, so they lack the ability to advertise as a gatt server.
 * The BT connection requires https.
 * An initial visit online is required to cache files for offline use.